AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

   - Days dates must be in the future.
   - Duplicate dates for Days are not allowed.
   - Days must follow the format `YYYY-MM-DD`.
-  - Must have at least one day and item.
 </div>

 ### Viewing contacts: `list`